trouve-antoine/hadooc/README.md

 ### Metadata

-The file may start by metadata, enclosed between lines that only contain --- (three dashes) Metadata are of the format
+The file may start by metadata, enclosed between lines that only contain `---` (three dashes) Metadata are of the format

     key: value

 Where the key is not case sensitive.
-The hadooc compiler accepts the following key
+The hadooc compiler accepts the following keys
 - title
 - subtitle or sub-title
 - version